shyampurk/GameStream/Block/README.md

 ![alt-tag](https://github.com/shyampurk/Gamestream/blob/master/screenshots/Block/opb3.png)

-Step 4 : Click on the Demo keyset and click on the Blocks (on the left side).
+Step 4 : Click on the Demo keyset and click on the "BLOCKS" (on the left side).

 Save the PubNub publish subscribe keys.

 ![alt-tag](https://github.com/shyampurk/Gamestream/blob/master/screenshots/Block/opb4.png)

-Step 5 : Create a new Block by giving the block name and description to the block.
+Step 5 : Create a new BLOCK by giving the name and description.

 ![alt-tag](https://github.com/shyampurk/Gamestream/blob/master/screenshots/Block/opb5.png)

-Step 6 : Create the Event Handler by clicking CREATE button at the bottom.
+Step 6 : Create the Event Handler by clicking "CREATE" button at the bottom.

 ![alt-tag](https://github.com/shyampurk/Gamestream/blob/master/screenshots/Block/opb6.png)

-Step 7 : Give the Name of the Event handler, Channel to communicate with the block and the option of when block code should execute(Before of After publish of the message).
+Step 7 : Give the Name of the Event handler, Channel to communicate with the BLOCK and the option of when BLOCK code should execute(Before Publish or Fire).

 ![alt-tag](https://github.com/shyampurk/Gamestream/blob/master/screenshots/Block/opb7.png)

-Step 8 : Copy the block code in the text area from [here](https://github.com/shyampurk/Gamestream/blob/master/Block/main.js)  and save it.
+Step 8 : Copy the BLOCK code in the text area from [here](https://github.com/shyampurk/Gamestream/blob/master/Block/main.js)  and save it.

-Step 9 : Click on the Start block button(top right) to start the block.
+Step 9 : Click on the "Start block" button(top right) to start the BLOCK.

 ![alt-tag](https://github.com/shyampurk/Gamestream/blob/master/screenshots/Block/opb8.png)

 ![alt-tag](https://github.com/shyampurk/Gamestream/blob/master/screenshots/Block/opb9.png)

-Your block code is now running
+Your BLOCK code is now running

-# Gameplaylive Block
+## Gameplaylive BLOCK

+Follow the steps below the spawn the Gameplaylive BLOCK

-Step 1 : Create another Block by giving the block name and description to the block.
+Step 1 : Create another Block by giving the BLOCK name and description.

 ![alt-tag](https://github.com/shyampurk/Gamestream/blob/master/screenshots/Block/b2_1.png)

-Step 2 : Create the Event Handler by clicking CREATE button at the bottom.
+Step 2 : Create the Event Handler by clicking "CREATE" button at the bottom.
 ![alt-tag](https://github.com/shyampurk/Gamestream/blob/master/screenshots/Block/b2_2.png)
-Step 3 : Give the Name of the Event handler, Channel to communicate with the block and the option of when block code should execute(Before of After publish of the message).
+Step 3 : Give the Name of the Event handler, Channel to communicate with the "BLOCK" and the option of when block code should execute(Before Publish or Fire).

 ![alt-tag](https://github.com/shyampurk/Gamestream/blob/master/screenshots/Block/b2_3.png)

-Step 4 : Click on the Start block button(top right) to start the block.
+Step 4 : Click on the "Start block" button(top right) to start the block.
 ![alt-tag](https://github.com/shyampurk/Gamestream/blob/master/screenshots/Block/b2_4.png)

 ![alt-tag](https://github.com/shyampurk/Gamestream/blob/master/screenshots/Block/b2_5.png)

 Your block code is now running.

+Note that for this block we use the default BLOCK code that just passes the live score traffic through it.
+No additional processing is done here.